-We are now planning the 2019 Festival which will take place on Saturday 28th September 2019 in Liverpool.
+The 2019 Festival will take place on Saturday 28th September in Liverpool.
 Get in touch if you’d like to help as a volunteer, or are interested in sponsoring the event.

 The Fashion Hub

 A 10 minute walk from Liverpool Lime Street railway station.